-On Fridays, sessions cover practice management, leadership, and non-interpretative skills, many of which are covered on the core examination and others of which are important to future success in practice.
+On some Fridays, sessions cover practice management, leadership, and non-interpretative skills, many of which are covered on the core examination and others of which are important to future success in practice.

 In addition, the radiology residency begins with a one-month “Bootcamp” course for first-year residents to learn the essentials of radiology as we recognize that residents who enter our program come to us with varied experiences in medical school.
 From day one of clinical service, residents learn how to approach cases and how to communicate the important radiologic findings.

 Radiologic physics is fully integrated into the morning conferences with dedicated sessions given by both physicists and practicing radiologists.
-In addition, the Department continues to support residents to attend a local physics board review course during the third year of training.
+In addition, the department continues to support residents to attend a local physics board review course during the third year of training.

 Weekly multidisciplinary and specialty conferences are conducted in the Radiology Department in conjunction with these services: